Last updated on October 12th, 2021 at 01:15 pm

 Legacy’s variety of packages, plus concierge-like service, make it a great choice for someone who craves a little more guidance throughout the process of fertility testing and sperm storage.
 Think of them as a concierge for your future children.

 Dadi is on a mission to make male fertility accessible to all.
 Its founder, Tom Smith, started the company after a friend’s cancer diagnosis prompted a rushed trip to a fertility clinic to freeze his sperm before he became infertile.
 Thanks to his clever solution (and several iterations since!), testing and storing your sperm has never been easier.

-With Dadi, you’ll simply order a fertility kit online, wait a few days until it arrives, then deposit your sample at home and refrigerate.
-When you’re ready, you can drop it off at any FedEx shipping center, and within 24 hours of receiving your sample, a lab technician will evaluate your sample and send a personalized fertility report that overviews your sample.
+With Dadi, you’ll simply order a fertility kit online, wait a few days until it arrives, then deposit your sample at home.
+When you’re ready, ideally as soon as possible, you can drop it off at any FedEx shipping center, and within 24 hours of receiving your sample, a lab technician will evaluate your sample and send a personalized fertility report that overviews your sample.

 Metrics include: volume, count, and concentration.
 You’ll also receive a video of your actual sperm if you really want to nerd out.
 Purchasing a Dadi kit comes with one year of cryo-storage via their partner, the New England Cryogenic Center, so your sperm will be available when and if you choose to use it.